Skip to content

 Read more about using behaviors and building your own with these guides:

-Send and effect type action along with an effect to perform side effects.
+Send and effect type action along with a forward action to perform side effects without altering the chain of events.

 const logInsertText = defineBehavior({